python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 FROM python:3.10-bullseye
 ```

-2. Next, we need to copy our requirements to some directory *inside the container*.
+2. Next, we need to copy our Python project's external dependencies to some directory *inside the container*.
 Let's call it `/app`

 ```dockerfile
 COPY requirements.txt /app/